Home

 Automatic Pool Cleaner Operating Tips

 1. Plug-in Your automatic pool cleaner when it is in the water.
+NEVER plug-in your robot if it is out-of-water.

 3. UNPLUG your robot BEFORE anybody enters the pool.